 Week 7: 20 June 2016

 This week we began to synthesise the insights captured from the Makeshop.
-A workshop was held with members from the Software Industry Partnership Office (SIPO) to explore the teams’ relationship with you and opportunities for improvement.
+A workshop was held with members from the Digital Partnership Office (DPO) to explore the teams’ relationship with you and opportunities for improvement.

 Read the full project update for week 7 (PDF, 273kB)